NeilTynan/pands-project/README.md

 - 31/03/2025 - Started work on scatter plots.
 Had to halt early due to issues with accessing the server with the Iris dataset.
 External materials referenced: https://www.statology.org/pandas-scatter-plot-multiple-columns/ (creating a scatter plot with multiple variables on it).
 - 04/04/2025 - Swapped to using seaborn for the scatter charts to better differencitate the types of Iris in the data.
 External material referenced: https://www.geeksforgeeks.org/scatterplot-using-seaborn-in-python/ (scatterplots in seaborn).
 - 06/04/2025 - Fixed "data.csv" so that the Class column no longer includes the word Iris.
 Added in a heatmap showing how all the various External materials referenced: https://www.geeksforgeeks.org/exploratory-data-analysis-on-iris-dataset/ (how to generate a heatmap of the Iris dataset).
+- 07/04/2025 - Added text summary of each variable ("iris_variables_description.txt").
+External material referenced: https://www.geeksforgeeks.org/python-pandas-dataframe-transpose/ (how to flip a datasets rows and columns).

 ## Getting help